Jay Ward (baseball)

-John Francis "Jay" Ward (September 9, 1938 – February 24, 2012) was a Major League Baseball player and coach.
+John Francis "Jay" Ward (September 9, 1938 – February 24, 2012) was an American professional baseball player and coach.
 He was also a manager in the minor leagues.

 Early life

-Jay Ward was born on September 9, 1938 in Brookfield, Missouri to John and Francis Ward.
-He graduated from Highland High School in Highland, Illinois in 1956.
+Ward was born on September 9, 1938, in Brookfield, Missouri, to John and Francis Ward.
+He graduated from Highland High School in Highland, Illinois, in 1956.

 Playing career

 Ward signed with the New York Yankees in 1956.
 In his first professional season with the Kearney Yankees of the Nebraska State League, Ward batted .331 with seven home runs and earned All-League honors.
 Two of those seven home runs were grand slams hit in consecutive innings on August 17.

 He was plucked from the Yankees' farm system in the 1958 minor league draft by the Kansas City Athletics.
 It was as a member of their organization that Ward put together his finest minor league season.
 As a member of the Southern Association's Shreveport Sports in 1959, Ward batted .257 with 22 home runs and 84 runs batted in.

 At the 1961 winter meetings, he was dealt to the Los Angeles Dodgers with Stan Johnson and Bobby Prescott for Bill Lajoie and Gordie Windhorn.
 Though Johnson and Prescott both had major league experience, only Ward and Windhorn would ever make a major league appearance after this deal.
 Midway through his first season in the Dodgers organization, he was dealt to the Minnesota Twins for Bert Cueto.

 A spring training injury to starting third baseman Rich Rollins opened the door for Ward to join the Twins early in the 1963 season.
-His first major league hit was a two-run double off Orlando Pena to lead the Twins to a 2-0 victory over Kansas City.
+His first major league hit was a two-run double off Orlando Pena to lead the Twins to a 2–0 victory over Kansas City.
 It would be his only hit of the season, and he would be returned to the Dallas-Fort Worth Rangers in mid-June.

 He would return to the Twins as a September call-up the following season, and batted .226 in 12 games.

 It would be six more years before Ward would return to the majors.
 After a brief stint with the Nippon Professional Baseball league's Chunichi Dragons in 1966, and a season in the Cleveland Indians' farm system, Ward returned to the majors in 1970 as a member of the Cincinnati Reds.
 In five plate appearances, he drew two walks, but did not get a hit.